 Pair your Jamaican chocolate tea with a chunk of fresh hardough bread or a few ‘hard crackers’ for dipping and you will be in food heaven.

 If you’re like me you may wonder why we grate the chocolate before boiling.
 Jamaican chocolate balls are small in size but they are very compact.
 Because the beans are ground and then packed and dried there is much more to these little balls (sticks) than meets the eye.
-If you’re only making tea for 1 or 2 it’s best grate a few tablespoons from the ball than to guesstimate the amount.
-Below is a short video that shows how chocolate balls are made.
+If you’re only making tea for 1 or 2 it’s best to grate a few tablespoons from the ball than to guesstimate the amount.
+At the bottom of this page, you will find a short video explaining how chocolate balls are made.